r0x0r/pywebview/README.md

 # pywebview

 pywebview is a lightweight cross-platform wrapper around a webview component that allows to display HTML content in its own native GUI window.
 It gives you power of web technologies in your desktop application, eliminating the need of launching a web browser.
 Combined with a lightweight web framework like [Flask](http://flask.pocoo.org/), [Bottle](http://bottlepy.org/docs/dev/index.html) or [web.py](http://webpy.org), you can create beautiful cross-platform HTML5 user interfaces targeting WebKit, while hiding implementation details from the end user.
+If HTML is not your strong point, you might want to use [REMI](https://github.com/dddomodossola/remi), which allows you to create HTML based interfaces using Python code only.

 pywebview is lightweight and has no dependencies on an external GUI framework.
 It uses native GUI for creating a web component window: Win32 on Windows, Cocoa on Mac OSX and Qt4/5 or GTK3 on Linux.
-If you choose to freeze your application, it does not bundle a heavy GUI toolkit with it, which keeps the executable size small.
+If you choose to freeze your application, it does not bundle a heavy GUI toolkit with it keeping the executable size small.
 Compatible with both Python 2 and 3.

-An example application created with pywebview can be found here https://github.com/r0x0r/traktorlibrarian
+An example application created with pywebview can be found here https://github.com/r0x0r/traktorlibrarian Please do not hesitate to tell me your your pywebview based application.

 # License